BIAS-Cloud/BIAS-Autoscaler/docs/src/3-2-scaling-policy.md

     └──SquareRootStaffing.java
 ```
 Only two methods are required: one that outputs de number of burstable instances, and
 another one for the regular ones.
-The example below inlustrates how you can implement your onw methods for scaling.
+The example below illustrates how you can implement your own methods for scaling.

  ```java
     /**